 When you are buying a car, a house, or new furniture, you may need to apply for a loan Freehold.
-The question is what type of loan do you need?
+The question is what type of investment property loans chicago il do you need?
 There are several different categories of loans along with different types.
 For example, there are unsecured and secured loans and auto loans, mortgage loans, and more.

 - Secured—with this loan, you will be required to put up a personal asset.
 This can be a home or vehicle.
 The reason is if you default on the loan, the one that lent you the money can repossess that asset.
 This is called collateral.